Portal-2-Multiplayer-Mod/P2MM-Entanglement/README.md

-## Welcome to P2MM Ruby!
+## Welcome to P2MM Entaglement!
 Where chaos reigns supreme and logic goes to die!

 ## GOALS
 - Allow up to 32 players to join a singular game.